Political anthropology: Origins

 Several authors reacted to this early work.
 In his work Political Systems of Highland Burma (1954) Edmund Leach argued that it was necessary to understand how societies changed through time rather than remaining static and in equilibrium.
 A special version of conflict oriented political anthropology was developed in the so-called 'Manchester school', started by Max Gluckman.
 Gluckman focused on social process and an analysis of structures and systems based on their relative stability.
 In his view, conflict maintained the stability of political systems through the establishment and re-establishment of crosscutting ties among social actors.
 Gluckman even suggested that a certain degree of conflict was necessary to uphold society, and that conflict was constitutive of social and political order.

 By the 1960s this transition work developed into a full-fledged subdiscipline which was canonized in volumes such as Political Anthropology (1966) edited by Victor Turner and Marc Swartz.
-By the late 1960s, political anthropology was a flourishing subfield: in 1969 there were two hundred anthropologists listing the subdiscipline as one of their areas of interests, and a quarter of all British anthropologists listed politics as a topic that they studied.
+By the late 1960s, political anthropology was a flourishing subfield: in 1969 there were two hundred anthropologists listing the subdiscipline as one of their areas of interest, and a quarter of all British anthropologists listed politics as a topic that they studied.

 Political anthropology developed in a very different way in the United States.
 There, authors such as Morton Fried, Elman Service, and Eleanor Leacock took a Marxist approach and sought to understand the origins and development of inequality in human society.
 Marx and Engels had drawn on the ethnographic work of Morgan, and these authors now extended that tradition.
 In particular, they were interested in the evolution of social systems over time.

 From the 1960s a 'process approach' developed, stressing the role of agents (Bailey 1969; Barth 1969).
 It was a meaningful development as anthropologists started to work in situations where the colonial system was dismantling.
 The focus on conflict and social reproduction was carried over into Marxist approaches that came to dominate French political anthropology from the 1960s.
 Pierre Bourdieu's work on the Kabyle (1977) was strongly inspired by this development, and his early work was a marriage between French post-structuralism, Marxism and process approach.